juliangruber/BilateralArray/README.md

 ## Methods
 ### `array.left(value, ...)`
 Add the specified values to the left side of the array.
+When no values are specified, the entire left side of the array is returned.

 ### `array.right(value, ...)`
 Add the specified values to the right side of the array.
+When no values are specified, the entire right side of the array is returned.

 ## Members